 The Automatic 250’s decent lens yielded uniformly crisp photographs, and the film returned minimal grain.
 I scanned the prints on my Epson V300 scanner.
 It normally does a wonderful job scanning prints but never does justice to anything I shoot on FP-3000B.
 These scans aren’t nearly as good as the prints.
 This is the last shot from my test film pack, and it shows the pack’s other shots lounging about the kitchen counter.

 After the new year I bought more film and tried again.
 I discovered that my electrical-tape battery connections didn’t hold.
 The exposure system needs juice; without it, you get all-black photos!
 I need to buy a soldering iron and more permanently attach those wires.
 But I retaped the wires and got this shot.

 The challenge with outside instant photography in Indiana in January is that the cold temperatures slow developing way down.
 The camera comes with an aluminum “cold clip” that you warm up under your arm.
 You slip the freshly taken photo inside it while it develops.
 To avoid that hassle, I took this photo outside and then dashed back in to let the photo develop at room temperature.
 This is the golf course behind my house.
-We’d gotten over two inches of rain, which flooded the 14th fairway.
+A lot of rain fell, flooding the 14th fairway.
 Then it froze overnight.
 Ice skating, anyone?

 This is Roger, a colleague.
 He shoots film, too, and has a small collection of cameras.
 Whenever either of us buys something interesting we bring it in to show the other.

 Some time later I got the Automatic 250 out again and tried some FP-100C.
 Unfortunately, my battery hack performed poorly and many photos turned out black.
 Those that didn’t were badly underexposed.
 But look at those colors pop anyway.